-Stantec is a participant of the United Nations (UN) Global Compact, actively supports the UN Sustainable Development Goals (SDGs), and is a signatory to the UN Women's Empowerment Principles.
-We disclose climate information to CDP (formerly the Carbon Disclosure Project), externally validate our emissions, and have committed to a 1.5°C science-based emissions reduction target.
-Our annually published Sustainability Report is compliant with GRI (Global Reporting Initiative), SASB (Sustainability Accounting Standards Board) and TCFD (Task Force on Climate-related Financial Disclosures) reporting standards.
+Stantec's Sustainability Program is built on the premise that positive economic results are enabled when we effectively manage our environmental, social, and governance (ESG) concerns across our value chain.
+We are a United Nations (UN) Global Compact participant, actively support the UN Sustainable Development Goals (SDGs), and are a signatory to the UN Women's Empowerment Principles.
+Our annually published Sustainability Report is compliant with GRI (Global Reporting Initiative), SASB (Sustainability Accounting Standards Board) and TCFD (Task Force on Climate-related Financial Disclosures) reporting standards and we annually disclose climate information to CDP (formerly, the Carbon Disclosure Project).